Montreal-Quakers/website/_pages/home.md

 Here are our opportunities to join us:
 * [Sunday Meeting](/greene-centre) at 11 a.m. on Zoom ([contact us for the link](/contact)) **and** in person near Lionel-Groulx metro.
-* [Midweek Meeting](/midweek), Wednesdays at 7 p.m. on Zoom and, starting in September 2023, Thursdays at 5pm near McGill.
+* [Midweek Meeting](/midweek), Wednesdays at 7 p.m. on Zoom and in person Wednesdays at 4:30pm near McGill.
 There's also a [monthly Zoom in French](/qc#on-zoom) on Tuesday at 7 pm.
-* [Quebec City Worship Group](/quebec), first Sunday of the month at 11 a.m. in person in Lévis.{% comment %} * [Laurentian Worship Group](/laurentians), restarting in spring 2022: Sundays at 10:30 a.m. in Saint-Hippolyte in person.{% endcomment %}
+* [Quebec City Worship Group](/quebec), first Sunday of the month at 11 a.m. in person in Lévis.
 * [South Shore Worship Group](/south_shore) meets sporadically in Saint-Lambert.
 [Contact us](/contact) for updates.

-Our meeting joyfully welcomes children — please [contact us](/contact) to confirm the details.
-Please feel welcome to just show up to any of our events.
+Our meeting joyfully welcomes [children](/children) — please [contact us](/contact) to confirm the details.
+We have a special event for children the 3rd Sunday of the month.
+Please feel welcome to just show up at the Greene Centre.

 Feel free to sign up for our [newsletter mailing list](https://docs.google.com/forms/d/e/1FAIpQLSfTyu-Pj0Q-75ZWlX7GwQC6KFqEZU3StbWfS0kOEe94RidT0A/viewform){: rel="noopener" target="_blank"}.